cn-services/tv-service-poc/mongodbmock/README.md

   Step 2) Start the server by runng the command.
 Edit mongodbConfig.conf to change MongoDB server configuration.
 			mongod --config config/mongodbConfig.conf

-  Step 3) On other console, generate the mock data for Arris TV database (arrisTvDatabase) by running the script
+  Step 3) On other console, generate the mock data for  TV database (TvDatabase) by running the script
 			generateTestData.bat
-		  In the case you want to delete all data in the Arris TV (arrisTvDatabase) mongo dropArrisTvDb.js
+		  In the case you want to delete all data in the  TV (TvDatabase) mongo dropTvDb.js

   Step 4) Install dependencies.
 			npm install